On this page:

 What is the REDAA programme?

-Reversing Environmental Degradation in Africa and Asia (REDAA) is a programme that catalyses research, innovation and action in sub-Saharan Africa and South and Southeast Asia, through a series of competitive grant calls.Â
+Reversing Environmental Degradation in Africa and Asia (REDAA) is a programme that catalyses research, innovation and action in sub-Saharan Africa and South and Southeast Asia, by offering grants and technical support.
+Running until 2029, REDAA funds work that is locally led and helps both people and nature to thrive.

-It is funded by UK International Development from the UK’s Foreign, Commonwealth and Development Office and managed by the International Institute for Environment and Development (IIED). Â
+REDAA is funded by UK International Development from the UKās Foreign, Commonwealth and Development Office and managed by the International Institute for Environment and Development (IIED).

 There will be several grant calls over the course of the programme, aiming to fund research that fills gaps identified through consultations in each region.
-Each grant call will make clear what kind of grants are available and what kind of projects the call is seeking to fund.Â
+Each grant call will make clear what kind of grants are available and what kind of projects the call is seeking to fund.

 What work will REDAA fund?